-• Responsibility to provide a safe environment in which children can learn and develop.

-• To identify children who may need extra help or who are suffering or are likely to suffer significant harm.
-All staff than have a responsibility to take appropriate action, working with services as needed.
+- Responsibility to provide a safe environment in which children can learn and develop. - To identify children who may need extra help or who are suffering or are likely to suffer significant harm.
+All staff than have a responsibility to take appropriate action, working with services as needed. - Ensure that they head read KCSIE part 1 and understand it fully.